Control results for a model of resonant interaction between short and long capillary-gravity waves: Unique continuation for the NLS--KdV system

-Now, note that the zero and first order terms of the right hand side of \eqref{D62} can be absorbed by the left hand side.
-Moreover, the second order term $v_{xx}$ of the right hand side \eqref{D62} can be treat as in \cite[Lemma 3.7]{BousinesqR}, resulting in the following estimate Therefore, thanks to the hypothesis $u \equiv v \equiv 0$ in $\omega \times (0, T)$, the right hand side of \eqref{D63} yields that $u \equiv v \equiv 0$ in $\mathbb{T} \times (0,T)$, and so the result follows. \end{proof}
+Now, note that the zero and first-order terms of the right-hand side of \eqref{D62} can be absorbed by the left-hand side.
+Moreover, the second order term $v_{xx}$ of the right-hand side \eqref{D62} can be treated as in \cite[Lemma 3.7]{BousinesqR}, resulting in the following estimate Therefore, thanks to the hypothesis $u \equiv v \equiv 0$ in $\omega \times (0, T)$, the right hand side of \eqref{D63} yields that $u \equiv v \equiv 0$ in $\mathbb{T} \times (0,T)$, and so the result follows. \end{proof}

 As a consequence of this unique continuation property, we have the following result.

 \begin{corollary} Let $(u, v) \in X^{0, \frac{1}{2}}_{T} \times Y^{0, \frac{1}{2}}_{T}$ be a solution of

 where $\omega \subset \mathbb{T}$ is a nonempty open set and $c$ is some real constant.
 Then, there exists a small $T > 0$, such that $u = 0$ on $\mathbb{T} \times (0, T)$ and $v = c$ on $\mathbb{T} \times (0, T)$. \end{corollary} \begin{proof} First note that using Corollary \ref{Cor-Reg} we have that $u, v \in C^{\infty}(\mathbb{T} \times (0, T))$ then, considering $(w,z) = (\partial_{t}u, \partial_{t}v)$ we get